 Spoon whipped cream on top and drizzle with chocolate syrup; top with whole berry.

 For my Valentine celebration this year I will be in Ecuador.
 I was there last year.
 I thought that Valentines Day was simply an American thing.
 A couple days before the holiday I went in to make reservations at La Mirage for several friends for dinner.
 I began to explain what this American holiday was about.
 I got this smile and nod.
 I said, “Do you know about Valentines Day.”
 Again I got this smile and nod.
 OK I thought.

-The day came for our Valentine celebration.
+The Valentine's Day arrived.
 Seven AM came.
 I heard a knock on the door.
 When I opened the door, a friend stood there with flowers and a box of candy.
 That was only the beginning!
 All day Kelly and I received beautiful Ecuador flowers, candy and delicious chocolate strawberries.
 I very quickly realized that this is also one of the Ecuador holidays and even more a part of the Ecuador culture than here in the US.
 Needless to say, this is one reason I want to be there this year.

-I hope this will add to your Valentine celebration!
+I hope helps you learn how to plan your Valentine celebration!